kingluddite/web-dev-notes/development/tools/task-runners/webpack/udemy-sgrider-webpack/08-deployment-webpack-server-sites/03-webpack-middleware-in-development.md

 ##### What are middlewares?
 Middlewares are used to intercept and modify incoming requests to our server and they are really a part of Express JS (_not really anything to do with node and not having anything specifically to do with webpack_)

-Our middle works by intercepting incoming requests for our application (`index.html`) and it will respond with the compiled JavaScript Application
+Our middleware works by intercepting incoming requests for our application (`index.html`) and it will respond with the compiled JavaScript Application

 So if `webpack middleware` will watch for incoming requests, and if it sees one it thinks it needs to take care of, it will grab it and respond with our Application assets

 ### One - Install webpack middleware as a module
-    * Stop the current node server `ctrl` + `c`
+Stop the current node server `ctrl` + `c`

 `$ yarn add -D webpack-dev-middleware`